Mariah Carey: Achievements

 Carey has won six Grammy Awards (including a Grammy Global Impact Award), nineteen World Music Awards, ten American Music Awards, and fourteen Billboard Music Awards.
 Carey is one of the best-selling recording artists in history, with more than 220 million records sold.
 She is also an inductee of the Songwriters Hall of Fame and The Long Island Music and Entertainment Hall of Fame.
 Carey was honored with a star on the Hollywood Walk of Fame in 2015, a Billboard Icon Award in 2019, and a BET Ultimate Icon Award in 2025.
-In 2023, she became one of the first 13 recipients of the BRIT Billion Award, for surpassing the milestone one billion streams in the United Kingdom.
-Billboard ranked Carey at number 12 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+In 2023, she became one of the first 13 recipients of the Brit Billion Award, for surpassing the milestone one billion streams in the United Kingdom.
+Time named Carey one of the 100 most influential people in the world in 2008.
+Rolling Stone ranked her fifth on their list of the "200 Greatest Singers of All Time".
+The same publication included "Fantasy" in its list of the "500 Greatest Songs of All Time" and The Emancipation of Mimi amongst the "500 Greatest Albums of All Time".

+Carey scored three Diamond-certified albums (Music Box, Merry Christmas and Daydream) and one Diamond-certified single ("All I Want for Christmas Is You") by the Recording Industry Association of America (RIAA).
+Billboard ranks her as the fourth greatest artist of all-time, and the greatest female act, based on her success on the Billboard charts.
+She holds numerous Billboard Hot 100 records, including the most number-one singles for a soloist (19) and the most weeks atop the chart (101 weeks).
+Two of her songs, "One Sweet Day" and "All I Want for Christmas Is You", broke the record for the longest-running number-one single in history.